y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

   - In other cases, a user sits at a terminal connected to a mainframe or a minicomputer.
     - The operating system in such cases is designed to maximize resource utilization.
   - In still other cases, users sit at workstations connected to networks of other workstations and servers.
-    - Theire operating system is designed to compromise between individual usability and resource utilization.
+    - Their operating system is designed to compromise between individual usability and resource utilization.
 - System View
   - In this context, we can view an operating system as a resource allocator.
 - Defining Operating Systems